Safety Before, During & Always

 Advanced Respiratory Care

-The top-tier ventilators carried on the aircraft are capable of ICU-quality respiratory support as well as provide settings for bi-level positive airway pressure (BiPAP) and continuous positive airway pressure (CPAP).
+The top-tier ventilators carried on the aircraft are capable of ICU-quality respiratory support with settings for bi-level positive airway pressure (BiPAP) and continuous positive airway pressure (CPAP).
 These flexible setting medical tools give our teams the ability to adjust to the level of care needed to meet a patient’s changing condition.

 Balloon Pump Transport

-The Staff for Life Helicopter Service uses the state of the art Maquet CardioSave Balloon pump for inter-facility transports for critical heart patients.
-Staff at referring facilities will place an intra-aortic balloon pump to help assist and preserve the patient’s heart function until he or she can be transported to a higher-level facility like MU Healthcare to undergo cardiothoracic surgery.
+MU Health Care's Air Medical Service uses the state of the art Maquet CardioSave Balloon pump for inter-facility transports for critical heart patients.
+Staff at referring facilities will place an intra-aortic balloon pump to help assist and preserve the patient’s heart function until he or she can be transported to a higher-level facility like MU Health Care to undergo cardiothoracic surgery.
 These types of transports require skill and experience.
 Our team trains to maintain the level necessary to see these patients to their destination.

 Initial management and coordination of emergency transfer for a patient experiencing a heart attack or STEMI (ST segment elevation myocardial infarction), improves a patient's chance of survival.
-The Staff for Life Helicopter Service’s medical team is extensively trained and experienced in reading and interpreting 12-lead EKGs in transport.
+MU Health Care's medical team is extensively trained and experienced in reading and interpreting 12-lead EKGs in transport.
 This capability allows the air medical team to contact local hospitals to activate their cardiac catheterization lab team, reducing the time from the patient’s onset of a heart attack to the time of coronary intervention.
 This decreases the length of time the heart muscle goes without oxygen, and improves patients’ survival and overall outcome.

 “Time is brain.”
 According to the American Stroke Association and National Institutes of Health, the two most important steps in successfully treating a stroke are early identification and rapid transport to a certified Stroke Treatment Center.